Two military service

 Mrs. Tuyen's family house in Quyet Thang hamlet, Ngoc Bich commune (Dien Chau).
 Photo: Huy Thu

 The mother and her six children lived in a dilapidated, leaky house, sometimes hungry, sometimes full.
-When she went to the market, the eldest daughter had to stay home to help with chores and take care of her younger siblings.
-Pitying the widowed mother and orphaned child, in 2000, the paternal and maternal relatives borrowed money and supported the mother and her children to build a two-room house with tiled roof and meter-long beams.
+When she went to the market, the eldest daughter had to stay home to help with the housework and take care of her younger siblings.
+Pitying the widowed mother and orphaned child, in 2000, the paternal and maternal relatives borrowed money and supported the construction of a two-room house for the mother and children, with tiled roof and meter-sized beams.

-Ms. Tuyen shared: Due to difficult family circumstances, the children did not have a full education, only studying until grade 6 and grade 7, then had to drop out of school to work to help their mother.
+Ms. Tuyen shared: Due to difficult family circumstances, the children did not have a full education, only studying until grade 6 or 7, then had to drop out of school to work to help their mother.

 Decades have passed, life in the fishing village has changed a lot, but her family seems to remain the same.
 Currently, her two daughters have married people in the village.
 The eldest son works in Binh Thuan, has been married for 10 years but has no children.
 The two younger children are working on the island.